penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-oncallservices-oncallservice.md

 ## inBreak

-Indicates if it will be a break oversight service.
+It indicates whether it is a break supervision.

 `inBreak`